codefresh-io/docs.codefresh.io/_docs/installation/gitops/argo-with-gitops-side-by-side.md

 ### Step 3: Commit the application to the Git Source
 As the final step in migrating your Argo CD Application to a Codefresh GitOps one, you'll manually commit the updated Application manifest to the Git Source you created in Step 1.
-Once you commit the manifest to the Git Source, it becomes a GitOps application.
-You can view it in the Codefresh UI, modify definitions, track it through our different dashboards - in short, manage it as would any GitOps resource in Codefresh.
+Once you commit the manifest to the Git Source, it becomes a GitOps application which you can view, modify, delete, and monitor, directly in Codefresh.

 1. Go to the Git repo where you created the Git Source.
 1. Add and commit the Argo CD Application manifest.

+ADD SCREENSHOT

 ## Related articles
 [Creating GitOps applications]({{site.baseurl}}/docs/deployments/gitops/create-application)